toby676/CV/README.md

 ## Toby Muir-Little

-Before becoming a developer I was a sales professional with an Economics degree.
-I'm used to working under pressure and in fast paced environments.
-The moment I started looking into coding I fell in love with it.

-Having finished a 16 week intensive coding bootcamp (Makers Academy,) I've learnt so much in such a short amount of time - and I have a serious hunger to learn more.
-I have learnt not only technologies (Node, Javascript, Ruby, Rails, PostgreSQL, MongoDB among a few) I have also learnt to work by the XP principles, follow test driven development and how to learn efficiently.

-I've always been the person who fixes problems at my previous jobs be it a vlookup in excel or a computer not turning on.
-I've always wanted to work with computers but was never given the chance to grow this until now.
+### Former IT Hardware Salesperson turned Full Stack developer

+An Economics degree and working in a sales environment for 4 years has taught me some invaluable things which will be detailed below in bullet points, but I have always dreamt of a career where I can hone a real skill.

+Looking back on the last 16 weeks at Makers Academy, the amount I've learnt is incredible.
+I've gone from knowing nothing at all about programming to building a full stack application in 10 days that I'm truly proud of, having barely been exposed to the technologies used at all.
+(Node, MongoDB, Zombie.)

+I can't wait for the next step.
+The opportunity to learn more and be of real value to a company is truly exciting for me.
+I've learnt the basics, I've learnt how to learn, and now I look forward to becoming the best programmer I possibly can be.

 ## Skills

+### Teamwork & Communication

+I've always relished being part of a team.
+I love working with other people.
+Pair programming and Group Projects have been areas of programming that I really enjoy.
+I've never had a moment where I couldn't work with someone while programming, be it needing to slow down and really explain an idea to someone, or fully listening and understanding what my pair was guiding me through.
+- Understanding and extracting the true needs of clients through listening and questions.
+- Learning how to develop relationships with new and existing clients.
+- Working in sales teams of 4-6, supporting and looking out for each other.

-#### Enjoy Learning in depth
+#### Thirst for Learning

-I love nothing more than learning new things.
-In my previous sales career I was always the first to jump onto a new product and learn the ins and outs before talking to clients about it.
-This helped me a lot in my career as people want to speak to someone knowledgeable when buying from someone.

-In terms of my time as a developer, this has manifested in the drive to learn as much as I can about a technology while using it.
-I hesitated to write a line of code without understanding as much as I can about it beforehand.
-This gave me the ability to solve problems efficiently when the inevitable wall of red text appeared.
+I want to learn as much as I can about a technology while using it.
+I hesitate to write a line of code without understanding it.
+This gave me the ability to solve problems more efficiently when a wall of red text appeared.
+- I didn't want to be another 'box shifter'.
+I wanted to inform and help my clients where possible so I learnt about the products in depth.
+- Appointed Audio-Visual (AV) Product Specialist.
+- A multitude of hobbies including drums, guitar, skiing, snowboarding and flying my mini-drone.

-#### Fast Learner
+#### Learning efficiently

-I am able to pick up new skills and learn quickly, I play guitar, ski, snowboard.
-In my previous career my ability to learn quickly landed me as the AV specialist in the company.
-In order to sell a certain product someone in the company had to take an exam and I took it upon myself to learn about it in depth, and quickly, and passed.

-In my time at Makers, this has helped as every week we have had a new subject, or technology to learn.
-I have learnt not only how to program, but also how to learn a new language.
+Every week we were given a new subject, or technology to learn.
+I have learnt not only how to program, but also how to actually learn a new language.
 This gives me the ability to pick up any new technology or language incredibly quickly and efficiently.
+- Fastest to understand the world of HP server hardware solutions in order to sell them efficiently.
+- AV Product Accreditation.
+I was the first and only person in the company to complete an exam to allow them to sell a certain line of products.
+I enjoyed it!

-#### Problem Solver
+#### Problem Solving

-I've always enjoyed numbers, puzzles, games and challenges.
-As an account manager I was always solving issues for my client for a multitude of reasons.
-I was always praised for my ability to help the client in an efficient and professional manner.

-Problem solving has been an essential skill while learning to program.
-Any time there was an issue or bug in my projects I was the first port of call once google had been exhausted.
+Any time there was an issue in our projects I was usually called in.
+I love fixing a bug.
 I am extremely focused when there is a problem at hand and won't rest until it has been resolved.
-One particular instance of this was testing during the final project.
-Using Zombie with Javascript's asynchronous nature was an amazing learning experience!
+Using Zombie to test our node application with Javascript's asynchronous nature was an amazing learning experience!

-#### Personable

-I love meeting new people and get on with people with all sorts of personalities.
-This was extremely helpful while being an account manager as my clients were all completely different people.
-In my professional life I've relished working in teams and love being a positive energy in a group.

-During Makers I have worked with so many different people and made some amazing friends.
-I got to work in great teams and have greatly enjoyed pair programming.
+- Fixing computer/excel related problems with colleagues!
+- Guiding clients through AV requirements over the phone who knew little about the subject.
+- Pragmatically working with clients to resolve issues, be it credit related or even an urgent missed delivery.

 ## Education